East German coffee crisis: Effects on West Germany

 In West Germany, the coffee price increases in 1977 did not lead to any shortages, but did lead to the adoption of cheaper varieties of coffee in the lower price segment.
-Coffee brands such as Tchibo and later Eduscho began to make forays into cross-selling, by offering coffee as well as non-food items.
+Coffee brands such as Tchibo and later Eduscho began to expand into cross-selling, by offering coffee as well as non-food items.
 These changes can also be attributed to the effects of the coffee crisis on West Germany.